 Mortgage lenders and financial institutions make money by charging interest.

-A larger proportion of a mortgage payment is typically applied to interest in the early stages of a loan.
+A more significant proportion of a mortgage payment is typically applied to interest in the early stages of a loan.

 - For example, if a $300,000 mortgage over 30 years has a monthly payment of $1,400 for principal and interest, 60% of the first payment may go toward interest, while less than 1% of the last payment may go toward interest.

 Related: Interest Rates

 City and county governments generally levy real estate taxes (property taxes).

 While property taxes are calculated per annum, they can be included as part of a homebuyer’s mortgage payment and held in escrow by the lender, then paid to the appropriate authority when due.

 Payment for two types of insurance can be added to a monthly mortgage:

 Homeowners insurance is usually required by a mortgage lender, covering the home and its contents against fire, theft, and other losses.
 Also, mortgage insurance is required with many types of home loans if the borrower has a down payment of less than 20%.

 Like property taxes, these premiums can be collected by mortgage lenders and held in escrow until the payment is due.